How to Tell If a Coin Is Silver

 Silver Coin Testing Limitations

-- Rare mint varieties, overdates, proofs, and error coins may need a specialist reference or professional authentication.
+- Rare varieties, overdates, proofs, errors, and heavily worn or damaged coins may need a specialist reference or professional authentication.

 - Acid tests and scratch tests can permanently damage collectible coins and should not be used casually.